AlarithUhde/aips/participate.md

 general theme of the workshop, submit it or [reach out to us](/aips/contact.html).

-As a contributor, your contribution will be included in the proceedings of Mensch und Computer as part of the workshop paper.
+As a contributor, your presentation will be included in the proceedings of Mensch und Computer as part of the workshop paper.

+#### How to apply

+Please fill out the form and include a (textual) summary of your presentation (1-2 pages).
+You can also include an optional case sheet for the interactive session.

 ### Participants